DunhanC/learngit/readme.txt

-Git is a distributed version control sysytem
+Git is a distributed version control system
 Git is free software
 Git append
+Git will be facing a bug